 Throughout the past decade or so, the collective focus within the U.S. has been rapidly declining.
 Research shows that—shockingly—the average attention span is down from 12 seconds in 2000 to eight seconds in 2015.

-Nowadays, it’s rare to work on a single task—monotasking—for an extended period.
+Nowadays, it’s rare to work on a single task—AKA, to monotask—for an extended period.
 Instead, we’ve taken to multitasking—or what we presume to be multitasking.

-In reality, we’re just quickly resetting our attention to focus on separate tasks.
+In reality, we’re just quickly resetting our attention to jump from one task to the next.
 And the result?
 We’re wasting time and energy.

 Multitasking: A human illusion

 Many of us have actually fallen under a delusion—that we are able to juggle multiple tasks and thoughts at once.
 So it might come as a surprise when you learn that most humans actually can’t, and don’t “multitask”.